 A Good Start

 Establishing a healthy and positive routine in the morning can do a lot to help a kid fend off anxiety.
 Start with the basics: Make sure your child has a nutritious breakfast so they aren’t battling hunger pangs or drowsiness during the day.
 Making it a key part of your morning routine will provide an important psychological anchor.
 Try working in some protein (eggs are great), and steer away from sugary breakfast “treats,” which are convenient and very common these days.
 However, if there’s a particular food that helps your kid get the day started positively, keep it in stock!

 Help your child make an easy transition back to school by talking through how things will work, what time homework will commence every day, and what bedtime will be.
 Avoid making ominous or foreboding statements (talk about grade expectations later on), and make it clear you’re in it together.
 Sometimes, an anxious child just wants to know that you’re in their corner and will be there if they need help.

-Making sure your child has everything she needs as of day one can go a long way toward overcoming the anxiety she’s feeling.
-Kids don’t like feeling that they’re behind everyone else, so be diligent about buying everything she’ll need early on.
-She’ll appreciate it, and seeing all those colored pens, notebooks and pencils may stir some positive feelings.
+Making sure your child has everything they needs as of day one can go a long way toward overcoming the anxiety they are feeling.
+Kids don’t like feeling that they’re behind everyone else, so be diligent about buying everything they need early on.
+They will appreciate it, and seeing all those colored pens, notebooks and pencils may stir some positive feelings.
 Designate a spot for all school-related items, including supplies, coats, and sneakers.
 Set up an organized study space as well in a quiet part of the house with plenty of lighting, and let her know it’s her spot for studying and doing homework.

 Emotional intelligence is your best asset when it comes to helping your child cope with school anxiety.
 If you can avoid making judgmental statements and help your kid focus on positive things rather than her fears, you can go a long way toward helping her get the year off to a good start.